 Ideally you would have a face-to-face conversation with all your members and get to the heart of what they want from you (and even then, they may just tell you what you want to hear).
 But that’s not feasible, so a good substitute is a well-crafted survey.
-Surveys are great directional tools when done right, and done more than once (look for trends over time).
+Surveys are great directional tools when done right, and done more than once (so you can look for trends over time).

 It’s easy to go a little survey-crazy.
 But like ice cream and chocolate, too much of a good thing may have the opposite effect.
 Too many surveys (looking at you, Delta Airlines), and you will numb your audience with survey fatigue.
-As a frequent flyer (pre-COVID), I got a survey after every flight, and never completed a single one.
+As a frequent flyer, I got a survey after every flight but never completed a single one.
 Do I have opinions?
 Sure.
-Did the constant barrage drive me to give them constant feedback?
+Did the constant barrage drive me to give them meaningful feedback?
 Absolutely not.

-Have you ever let it slip that you’re sending out a member survey in a cross-department meeting and then received a lot of “since you’re already sending a survey, could you add …” requests from other departments?
-Question creep is real, and if you’re not careful, will detract from your goal of meaningfully and effectively listening for clues.
+Have you ever let it slip that you’re sending out a member survey during a cross-department meeting and then received a lot of “since you’re already sending a survey, could you add …” requests from other departments?
+Question creep is real, and if you’re not careful, will detract from your goal of meaningfully and effectively listening for clues from your members.

-Better practice: iterate the survey by doing them frequently and modifying the questions to elicit clear feedback.
-Send to small (representative) segments to fine tune before sending to a larger audience.
+Better practice: evolve your survey by repeating it frequently and iterating the questions to elicit clear feedback.
+Send to small (representative) segments and then fine-tune your questions before sending to a larger audience.
 Use skip-logic where you can so you don’t waste a question on someone who has indicated it’s not relevant.
 Start with a few questions, and add more as you read outcomes.
 This isn’t a one-and-done exercise.